 First, the regulations that create the tier system (discussed in a separate section below), provide that income will be taxed to beneficiaries in a priority known as the tier system.
 The highest priority to be taxed are Tier 1 beneficiaries, who receive mandatory income distributions, if the trust provides for mandatory income distributions.
 Other beneficiaries (Tier 2 beneficiaries, who received discretionary distributions) will be taxed only if they received distributions and the total distributions to all beneficiaries exceeded the Tier 1 income.
 But charitable distributions are classified as a separate tier, intermediate between Tier 1 and Tier 2.
 Thus charitable distributions have a higher priority to be allocated income than Tier 2 distributions.
-See the discussion of §662(a)(1) and §662(a)(2) in the section on the tier system, below.
-In the illustration above, Tier 1 is absent, and the distribution to the charity is considered to be an intermediate tier with higher priority to be deemed to have received income than the daughter, all of the income will be deemed to have been distributed to the charity, and no income will be deemed to have been distributed to the daughter.
+See the discussion of 662(a)(1) and 662(a)(2) in the section on the tier system, below.
+And Tier 1 distributions have a higher to be allocated income than charitable distributions.
+As a result, Tier 1 beneficiaries do not receive any benefit from a charitable fiduciary income tax deduction.
+In the illustration above, Tier 1 is absent, and the distribution to the charity is considered to be an intermediate tier with higher priority than the Tier 2 distribution to the daughter.
+As a result, the charity has a higher priority to be deemed to have received income than the daughter, all of the income will be deemed to have been distributed to the charity, and no income will be deemed to have been distributed to the daughter.
 Thus the special allocation contained in the will was unnecessary, and the disregarding of that allocation (due to a lack of economic effect) has no effect.
 See Example 1 in Reg. §1.662(b)-2.
 This argument boils down to a simple question: Do the tier regulations override the economic effect regulations?

-Second, if the separate share rule (discussed below) is applicable, then Reg.
-1.663(c)-2 indicates that income will be allocated among the separate shares in accordance with the governing instrument or local law, apparently without regard to the economic effect rule, and Example 9 in Reg.
-1.663(c)-2(b)(3) permits such an allocation that has no economic effect.
+Second, if the separate share rule (discussed below) is applicable, then Reg. §1.663(c)-2 indicates that income will be allocated among the separate shares in accordance with the governing instrument or local law, apparently without regard to the economic effect rule, and Example 9 in Reg. §1.663(c)-2(b)(3) permits such an allocation that has no economic effect.
 Thus it appears that if the separate share rule applies, allocations lacking economic effect will nevertheless be honored.
 However, a strong argument could be made that a charitable bequest is not a separate share.
-For example, the application of the separate share rule exists for the sole purpose of determining DNI in the application of 661 and 662.
-663(c); Reg.
-1.663(c)-1(b).
-Yet DNI cannot be allocated to a charity under 661 and 662, particularly because the charitable distribution has already been removed from DNI.
-643(a); Mott v.
+For example, the application of the separate share rule exists for the sole purpose of determining DNI in the application of §661 and §662. §663(c); Reg. §1.663(c)-1(b).
+Yet DNI cannot be allocated to a charity under §661 and §662, particularly because the charitable distribution has already been removed from DNI. §643(a); Mott v.
 U.S., 462 F.2d 512 (Ct.
 Cl.
 1972).
-This conclusion is consistent with the rule that a charitable distribution is deductible under 642(c), and cannot be deducted as part of the distribution deduction.
-Reg.
-1.663(a)-2.
+This conclusion is consistent with the rule that a charitable distribution is deductible under §642(c), and cannot be deducted as part of the distribution deduction.
+Reg. §1.663(a)-2.
+See Boyle and Blattmachr, IRD and Charities: